byo/bswieckidev-blog/content/post/2022-10-07-throttling-in-go.md

 ```

 The biggest difference here is that the channel doesn't have to be populated with tokens
-during initialization but otherwise there's not such a big difference between those two implementations.
+during initialization but otherwise there's not much of a difference between those two implementations.

 ## Old-style implementation